yclas/documentation/set-recaptcha-website.md

 In this post I will explain what the function is, how it's different from the traditional Captcha and how to activate it on a **[classifieds website created using Yclas](http://yclas.com)**.

 Typically the interface was based on a challenge-response type of test, that would determine whether or not the user is a human.
-However, the new reCAPTCHA variation (at the time of this post) makes use of an advanced risk engine, with an API that allows a significant number of your site's valid users to ‘pass the reCAPTCHA challenge without having to solve a CAPTCHA’ – by clicking on a checkbox.
+However, the new reCAPTCHA variation (at the time of this post) makes use of an advanced risk engine, with an API that allows a significant number of your site's valid users to ‘pass the reCAPTCHA challenge without having to solve a CAPTCHA' – by clicking on a checkbox.

 If the program is still not satisfied or sure, of whether its user has a pulse; it has the added advantage of sending out a request for that user to solve a CAPTCHA.